pixel-tree/cloudy-logic/README.md

 npm install
 ```

 Sequencer functions are disabled in dev mode.
-You may develop individual components using the dedicated dev section in src/Main.js.
+Use dedicated dev section in Main.js to declare scene under construction.

 Start webpack-dev-server (skip to build if no further development needed):